 Okay, let’s say you bought your child a medium width shoe and he has been complaining about his/her shoes feeling too tight.

 Shoes always feel tight at first!

-That means that your kids toes are being cramped inside the shoe, and the small toe is being pressed against the shoe.
-The small toe will rub against the shoe, which can lead to the development of a blister, then the blister can develop into a corn, which is really hard to get rid of!
+That means that your kids toes are being cramped inside the shoe, and the small toe is being pressed against the side of the shoe.
+The small toe will rub against the shoe, which can lead to the formation of blisters, calluses, or corns.

 So, let’s say you try the same shoe in a wide width.
-So now we are trying the shoe in size 10, but in a wide not a medium.
-Take a look at the picture below and you will notice how the small toe is NOT being pressed against the shoe anymore, since the toes have enough room to spread out!
+So now we are trying the shoe in size 10, but in a wide width instead of a medium width.
+Take a look at the picture below and you will notice how the small toe is NOT being pressed against the shoe anymore, since now the toes have enough room to spread out!